Diagnostic script interfaces¶

 link the produced files to input data, the diagnostic script needs to store a YAML file called

-For output file produced by the diagnostic script, there should be an entry in the
+For every output file (netCDF files, plot files, etc.) produced by the diagnostic script, there should be an entry in the

-The name of each entry should be the path to the output file.
+The name of each entry should be the path to the file.

-Each file entry should at least contain the following items
+Each output file entry should at least contain the following items:

 Each file entry can also contain items from the categories defined in the file